Jul 03, 2024

 Recognizing the factors that contribute to trismus enables both patients and healthcare providers to identify appropriate interventions and customize treatment approaches.

-Symptoms of trismus can vary in severity and manifestation, with some individuals facing mild discomfort and others experiencing significant limitations in jaw function.
+Symptoms of trismus can vary in severity and manifestation, with some individuals experiencing mild discomfort and others experiencing significant limitations in jaw function.
 Typical signs and symptoms of trismus include the following:

 2. Pain or tenderness: Soreness in the jaw muscles or the TMJ, which may be exacerbated during jaw movements.